Jon Batiste wins 4 Grammy Awards in early ceremony

 LAS VEGAS (AP) — Jon Batiste has already taken home four Grammy Awards, including his first ever, in what could be a big night for this year’s leading nominee.

-During the show’s pre-telecast ceremony Sunday, Batiste won for best American roots performance, American roots song, best music video and tied with Carlos Rafael Rivera for best song written for visual media.
+During the show’s pre-telecast ceremony Sunday, Batiste won for best American roots performance, best American roots song, best music video and tied with Carlos Rafael Rivera for best score soundtrack for visual media.
 His song “Freedom” in the music video category beat out several other tough competitors, including Olivia Rodrigo, Lil Nas X and Billie Eilish.

 “I am so grateful for the gifts that God has given me and the ability to share that for the love of humankind,” Batiste said.
 “We just wanted everyone to see it.
 Any depression, any bondage or any darkness that was over your life is completely removed by just the love and the joy of the video."